Rudauli: Civic administration

-Rudauli is also a block in Faizabad district in Uttar Pradesh.
+Rudauli is also a block in Ayodhya district in Uttar Pradesh.
 There is a police station in Rudauli.

 Transportation

 Road

-Rudauli is well connected with nearby cities of Faizabad, Ayodhya Barabanki and Lucknow, and also with Sohawal, Mawai, Milkipur, Kumarganj, Goshainganj and Bikapur towns of Faizabad district, Uttar Pradesh.
+Rudauli is well connected with nearby cities of Ayodhya, Barabanki and Lucknow, and also with Sohawal, Mawai, Milkipur, Kumarganj, Goshainganj and Bikapur towns of Ayodhya district, Uttar Pradesh.

 Railway

-Rudauli, Faizabad Junction, Ayodhya Junction and Goshainganj are the nearest railway stations.
+Rudauli, Ayodhya Cantt, Ayodhya Junction and barabanki junction are the nearest railway stations.

 Air

-Ayodhya Airport is the nearest airport to the town.
+Ayodhya International Airport is the nearest airport to the town.